Written by Pat Murphy, Former Tree Nursery Team Leader, WI-DNR

 Note: Landscaping and ornamental plantings are best served through your local private nursery.
 They usually sell older trees (saplings) in small quantities.

 Plan – Knowing the decisions ahead of you is easy using WI-DNR online planning tool.
-The online tool recommends species, quantities and site preparation based on your goals and current site conditions.
-Questions?
-Check out the Frequently Asked Questions (FAQ) or contact your County Forester.
+The online tool recommends species, quantities, and site preparation based on your goals and current site conditions.
+For questions, check out the Frequently Asked Questions (FAQ) or contact your local DNR Forester for a free property visit.
+Your local DNR forester can also write a tree planting plan to ensure a successful planting.
 Seedlings are available through the WI-DNR seedling order form and distributed in the spring.
 WI-DNR offers 50% cost-share to eligible landowners for seedling purchase and site preparation.
 Federal funding is also available through your local Natural Resources Conservation Service’s EQIP program.